paritoshshirodkar/Movie-Recommendation-System-Using-Stacked-Autoencoders/README.md

 python movie_recommendations_using_sae.py
 ```

-If the command line alternative does not work I recommend using the Spyder IDE which can found here
+If the command line alternative does not work I recommend using the Spyder IDE which can be downloaded from the following link
 ```
 https://anaconda.org/anaconda/spyder
 ```